slidenerd/ec2-mean-test/EC2.md

 ## Step 3: Configure Instance
 ![Step 3: Configure Instance](https://imgur.com/VuiJQKQ.png)
  1. Now this page has some really complex settings but luckily we don't have to tweak any of them.
+ 2. If you are curious about what these settings mean, feel free to Google each one.
+ 3. Now we click on **Next: Add Storage** and proceed

 # Synchronization